shopware/SwagShopwarePwa/README.md

 **/api/v1/_action/pwa/dump-bundles**

 This endpoint is required to connect Shopware plugins with your PWA during the application build.
 It dumps your bundles metadata and PWA specific source files and delivers via a safe channel.

-### API Reference

-For more specific documentation, please refer to the [swagger.yaml](_doc/swagger.yaml) included in the plugin or see the [swag-vsf-docs](https://swag-vsf-docs.netlify.com/).
-It is not fully complete, but provides a good overview of usage and structure of the endpoints.

 ## Tests

 Tests are located in `src/Test` and configured in `phpunit.xml`.